Dr. Mary Schwacha

-In 1990, her husband, Tony, was accepted to Harvard for graduate school, and so off they went to Boston.
-Mary worked in another emergency clinic for a year, after which she found a regular associate position in Melrose, Massachusetts.
+In 1990, Dr. Mary and her family moved to Boston where she worked in another emergency clinic for a year, after which she found a regular associate position in Melrose, Massachusetts.
 She remained at Melrose for 4 years and then moved to a wonderful practice in Somerville, Massachusetts.
-Mary remained at the Somerville practice for the next 9 years while Tony completed a post-doc at MIT.
+Mary remained at the Somerville practice for the next 9 years.

-In 2003 Mary and her family moved to the Wexford, Pennsylvania, area when Tony was offered a teaching position with the University of Pittsburgh.
-At that time.
-Dr. Mary was looking for a job that let her be home with the kids most of the time.
+In 2003, Dr. Mary moved to Wexford, Pennsylvania, where she took care of her small children while looking for another job opportunity.
 Once again, Mary found herself at an emergency clinic that fit the bill.
 However, the overnight hours and surgery led to her decision to open a clinic of her own.